bparanj/coding-skill/_posts/2019-10-03-understanding-onsite-interview-process.md

 The questions only lasts for about two minutes.
 Just a quick, Hey before we end this, can I ask you a question?"

 - What makes you want to work here?
+- What will I be helping you build on this team?
 - What are the primary challenges of your current team?

 Share a quick comment about how you've also faced similar challenges.
 End with, "Thanks for sharing, it was a pleasure talking to you and that was an interesting question.
 I enjoyed tackling it."

+Showing specific interest in the company and project is very powerful in interviews.
+It might be more difficult to do that for a FANG company as opposed to a mid-sized startup though.

 It is also a good opportunity to learn about something interesting regarding their stack or internal processes, such as: